robertbrook/the-island/the-island.md

 "I don't want to go anywhere."

 There was a clear moment of silence.
 I couldn't think what to say.
+There didn't seem to be anything I should say.
 Or course I wasn't from there.
 In fact, I didn't even know where I was.
+Should I tell who I was and how I had come to be there?
+That seemed unnecessary.
 Only that we were weeks away from the port - and I was on, presumably, an island small enough to to have been a stop on our way.
 The island was supposed to be unvisited.
 Wherever I was, I wasn't supposed to be.

+We seemed to sit for some time.
+How long, I could not tell, though it must have been quite a time in all, since a light had started to come in at the deep windows.
+I began to look about.

 As far as I could see, there was little else in the room.
 No other furniture, no storage-places, only a short dividing partition that could be folded and taken down.
 I could not see what was behind it.
 The only light came in where the windows should have been, but there was no glass, only open shutters.
 The corners of the room were dim, the light falling in patches at my feet.